masterofpi11436/rrjweb/README.md

 Proprty is the same as Supervisors, but can add property items.
 Warehouse Technician can approve, edit, and deny requests.
 Can also add or remove users, items, and create a request for 1 for 1 Exchanges.

-New Features to be added
-- Quantity needed to send alerts to the warehouse manager
-- Custom Report ranges for daily, weekly, monthly, or yearly
-- Graph dashboard for reporting
-- Consolidate orders sent by users to supervisors
-- Status of orders submitted by Users
-- Status of orders submitted by Supervisors
-- Previous orders to allow order again/edit

 # Logging
 Time and date of when a user logs in to any application is logged.